junovhs/roadmap/README.md

 Codebases change.
 Roadmap knows *what* changed.
 - **Global Decay:** If a task has no scope, *any* commit marks it STALE.
 (Safe default).
 - **Smart Decay:** If a task has a `--scope` (e.g., `src/auth/**`), it stays PROVEN unless the changes touch those files.

 ---

+## Threat Model & Non-Goals

+**Roadmap is a local developer tool, not a cryptographic ledger.**

+1.  **Evidence, not Proofs:** We use the term "Proof" colloquially.
+Technically, we store *Evidence* (a record that a command exited 0).
+We do not provide cryptographic signatures or reproducible builds.
+2.  **Arbitrary Execution:** `roadmap check` executes shell commands defined in the database.
+    *   **Do not** initialize Roadmap from an untrusted database source.
+    *   **Do not** run `roadmap check` on a shared repository without auditing the `test_cmd` fields first.
+3.  **Local Trust:** The system trusts that the local `git` command is not compromised and that the SQLite file has not been tampered with by other processes.

+---